Terrazza

 No analysis available

-I searched for hotel pool references such as "hotel rental pool," "managed by hotel," or brand-specific pool programs, but found none.
-Because STR is not evidenced in the remarks, hotel pool participation is also not supported.
+I searched for hotel pool references like hotel rental pool, managed by hotel, or brand-specific pool programs, but found none.
+Since STR itself is not supported in the remarks, hotel pool participation must be false.

-I looked for language indicating mandatory participation, such as "must be in rental program" or "cannot opt out," and found none.
-There is also no evidence of any hotel pool arrangement at all in the public remarks.
+I looked for language indicating required participation, such as mandatory pool membership or cannot opt out, and found nothing.
+Because there is no evidence of a hotel rental pool program in the remarks, mandatory participation is false.

 No analysis available